jonniecumming/mental-health-awareness/README.md

 ### Future Improvements
 - Further refinement of responsive design
+- Better implementation of text on images, such as the hero image.
 - Add a contact form for users to contact for guidance
 - More visually interactive/attractive elements